 from Fresh Ginger Cake by David Leibovitz on Epicurious.com

 with a few additions

 - 4 ounces fresh ginger.
 Food Librarian recommended using a small food processor to grate the ginger as grating it is pretty hard, especially given the large quantity that is required for this cake.

 - 1/2 teaspoon ground black pepper

 - 1 cup water

 - 1 tsp Vanilla

 - 2 eggs, at room temperature

-Peel, slice, and chop the ginger very fine with a knife (or use a grater), or a mini food processor.
+- Peel, slice, and chop the ginger very fine with a knife (or use a grater), or a mini food processor.